SayWhat04/FishIT/TEST_README.md

-# FishIT Testing Guide
+# FlashCardz Testing Guide

-This document outlines how to run tests for the FishIT application.
+This document outlines how to run tests for the FlashCardz application.

 ## Prerequisites